wuleicanada/corp/README.md

 #### How/where do you do these required public search(es)?
 Using “Access Now”
 #### What are you looking for?
-Confirm title of shares.
 Make sure the shares owned by Vendors were not registered as security for loans.
 #### Why is this important to your client?
 This makes sure Vendors can sell their shares to the client.
+They can't if the shares were used as collateral for loans.
 ## What internal  reviews are required?
 ### 🔎 Minute book review
 #### What are you looking for?